sfigg/commercialization-public/manufacture/desktop/bare-metal-resetrecovery-enable-your-users-to-create-media-and-to-recover-hard-drive-space.md

     rem       ** Update this size to match the size of rem          the recovery tools (winre.wim)
     rem          plus some free space.
-    rem          For drives over 128GB, we recommend rem          at least 990MB.
     rem
     rem ==    c.
 Prepare the Windows partition ========= format quick fs=ntfs label="Windows"